An in-depth resource for all who seek to understand the causes of obesity and to reverse the epidemic of obesity in children and adults

 Here’s what you’ll find on The Obesity Prevention Source:

 - Roadmaps to promising obesity prevention strategies: It’s never too early to start preventing obesity, so child obesity prevention strategies for families, early child care, and schools receive special focus.
 Other sections cover strategies for worksites and the health care system, as well as community and national-level strategies for improving the food and built environment.
-Many of these prevention strategies can also help people who are overweight achieve a healthier weight.

 - Obesity statistics and trends: Make the case for obesity prevention with child obesity statistics and adult obesity statistics, as well as articles that review the effects of obesity on health and healthcare costs.